-- information. - " Develop a purchase list for catering staff placing orders to use.
-Ensure that these products are listed and delist alternative lines. - " Train all staff to check free range products on arrival. - either by product description or traceable product code.
+- " Contact your suppliers to find out if they can supply free range pork and poultry products. - " Where necessary choose new suppliers who can supply these products and supporting information. - " Develop a purchase list for catering staff placing orders to use.
+Ensure that these products are listed and delist alternative lines. - " Train all staff to check free range products on arrival. - " Ensure your supplier indicates the organic/free Rrnge status of products on their invoices - either by product description or traceable product code.